shivendra-raghav-ac/auth0-terraform-starter/README.md

 ## Support

-* Review pipeline logs and Terraform state
-* Check Auth0 logs for errors
+* Check Terraform state for resource drift
-* Auth0 Support and AWS Support per vendor processes
+* Internal DevOps team for pipeline and infrastructure questions